-It’s no secret that Lima is a recognized gastronomical paradise.
+It’s no secret that Lima is recognized as a gastronomical paradise.
 We loved trying new foods as well as the Peruvian twist on some of our favorites.

 Often served as an appetizer in lieu of bread or chips, I would compare it to a GIANT corn nut.
 The seasoning varied.
 We saw these crunchy snacks throughout our trip in Peru.
 (In the white bowl pictured below.)

 Chocitas con parmaseana (scallops with parmesan) served right in the shells.
 (Pictured above.)
-I was quite amused by this presentation and how pretty they looked, but Alex, the more avid seafood eater, was surprised this was my first time seeing them served as such.
+I was quite amused by this presentation and how pretty they looked, but Alex was surprised this was my first time seeing them served as such.
 He’d eaten them like this several times before.